Forgotten-Adventures/FA-Token-Browser/README.md

 - Adjust styles and templates for improved UI/UX
 - Update version to 0.8.0

-For a complete changelog, see the [Releases page](https://github.com/Forgotten-Adventures/FA-Token-Browser/releases).

 ---

 **Made with ❤️ by the Forgotten Adventures team**